seandstewart/bardly/pending/problems/troilus-and-cressida/uncut.md

 We may not think the justness of each act
 Such and no other than event doth form it,
 Nor once deject the courage of our minds,
-Because Cassandra’s mad: her brain-sick raptures
+Because Cassandra's mad: her brain-sick raptures
 Cannot distaste the goodness of a quarrel
 Which hath our several honours all engaged
 To make it gracious.
 For my private part,
-I am no more touch’d than all Priam’s sons:
+I am no more touch'd than all Priam's sons:
 And Jove forbid there should be done amongst us
 Such things as might offend the weakest spleen
 To fight for and maintain!